Security concerns over Germany v England game

 England's Nations League game at Molineux against Italy on 11 June will be played without spectators after the FA was ordered to play one match behind closed doors as a punishment for the unrest at Wembley Stadium during the Euro 2020 final.

-The FA was fined £84,560 for "the lack of order and discipline" and threatened with playing a second game behind closed doors if there is a repeat of any bad behaviour by England fans over the next two years.
+The FA was fined £84,560 for "the lack of order and discipline" and threatened with playing a second game behind closed doors if there is a repeat of similar behaviour by England fans over the next two years.

 Speaking after announcing his latest squad on Tuesday, England boss Gareth Southgate said everyone travelling abroad should be "good ambassadors for our country" and "leave a good impression".

-But asked if there would be any plea for good behaviour, Southgate added: "I doubt they would listen to it really.
+But asked if there would be any specific plea for good behaviour before the match, Southgate added: "I doubt they would listen to it really.

 "If people are going to cause trouble, it is not going to make a jot of difference what I say."